UNOFFICIAL

 This ship was discovered

-It appears to have been a testbed ship for the Pulsed Energy
+following the defeat of the Dilgar in 2232.
+It appears to have been a testbed ship for the Pulsed Energy Mine.
+The ship was found with only a single mount

-single mount installed (the others were vacant).
-Apparently, the ship was being used to
+Apparently, the ship was being used to conduct initial trials on the

-conduct initial trials on the new Dilgar weapon.
-Attempts by EA engineers to conduct firing
+Attempts by EA engineers to conduct firing trials with this weapon all

-trials with this weapon all resulted in failures, suggesting the Pulsed
+resulted in failures, suggesting the Pulsed Energy Mine was still in the

-service.
-Had tests ultimately proved
+developmental stage and unready for fleet service.
+Had tests ultimately proved successful, a

-priority would likely have been placed on the larger Tratharti-Z (see above). |
+produced, but priority would likely have been placed on the larger Tratharti-Z (see above). |

 |

-Like the Preyhawk, the Preybird
+Like the Preyhawk,

-was a rare Drazi variant armed with Dilgar weaponry.
-In this case, a Warbird variant carried an armament
+variant armed with Dilgar weaponry.
+In this case, a Warbird

-dominated by four medium lasers.
-A
+variant carried an armament dominated by four medium lasers.
+A pair of scatter pulsars and a point

-pair of scatter pulsars and a point pulsar rounded out the weapon suite. |
+pulsar rounded out the weapon suite. |

 EARTH ALLIANCE